Hasidic 'defectors' find challenges, isolation in pursuing a new life

 Fishman has adjusted with help from his dad, who lent moral support and guidance.

-Fishman pushed to fill in the gaping holes in his education, leaving the Hasidic high school he attended after one semester to go to a modern Orthodox school where half the day focused on non-religious subjects.
-Still, he felt he lagged behind others his age.
+Fishman pushed to fill in the gaping holes in his education, leaving the Hasidic high school he attended after one semester to go to a modern Orthodox school where half the day focused on nonreligious subjects.
+Still, he felt he lagged others his age.

-He transferred to a public high school that had a program designed for gifted students.
+He transferred to a public high school that had a program for gifted students.
 After some help from a grandmother who, though concerned about his leaving Hasidism, helped him with math, he ultimately graduated near the top of his class.
-He is now wrapping up his freshman year at the University of Pennsylvania.
+And he's now wrapping up his freshman year at the University of Pennsylvania.

 When he returns to his childhood community, he dons the yarmulke (skull cap) and black frock out of respect, he said.
-But his siblings do not walk alongside him in the street.
+But his siblings don't walk alongside him in the street.
 And Fishman laments the lost and frayed relationships with friends and relatives, particularly his mother.

 “It’s incredibly hard for her,” he said.
 “We were fighting all the time” when he challenged Hasidic tenets.